-You can lift free weights, utilize resistance, and max out your muscles as many days a week as you want.
-But, when your workout is missing essentials components, it can make or break your muscle gains.
+You can lift free weights, use resistance, and max out your muscles as many days per week as you want.
+But, when your workout is missing essential components, it can make or break your muscle gains.
 Here are four, simple mistakes that could be costing you the results you want:

 Your Diet Doesn’t Match Your Workout

 To balance out what you’re burning off, you need a surplus of calories.
-This means you are actually eating more than you are burning off.
+This means you are eating more than you are burning off.
 This is essential to building muscle – especially if you’re a “hard gainer,” or someone who struggles to put on muscle.
-You should strive to eat high protein meals that equal out to around 20 calories per pound of body weight.
+You should strive to eat high protein meals that equal to about 20 calories per pound of your body weight.

 Cardio is a great component for those who are trying to shred fat.
 But, when you’re looking to gain muscle, too much cardio can be doing more harm than good.
-Conditioning that is quick rather than drawn out, will get your heart rate up while complementing the muscle building aspect.
-You should also toss in some stretching, like Pilates or yoga.
-Together, this’ll keep you lean as you gain.
+Conditioning that is quick rather than drawn-out, will get your heart rate up while complementing the muscle-building aspect.
+You should also toss in some stretching, Pilates, or yoga.
+Together, this will keep you lean as you gain muscle.

 You’re Not Letting Your Body Recover

 Muscle builds as it heals.
-Micro-tears are made during the workout, and then heal during recovery.
+Micro-tears are made during the workout and then heal during recovery.
 This process allows the muscle to grow stronger and larger.
-However, if you’re skimping on recovery time, you are doing yourself a disservice.
-Not to mention, you’re more likely to get hurt because your muscles are too fatigued.
-So, be sure to take plan rest days where you lay off the weights.
+However, if you’re skipping on recovery time, you are doing yourself a disservice.
+You are also more likely to get hurt because your muscles are too fatigued.
+So, be sure to take rest days where you lay off the weights.
 A post-workout recovery routine can also help.
 This can be as simple as including a replenishing soak or herbal bath synergy to your bath or massaging a muscle-soothing body oil to your tired limbs.